Here's a quick breakdown for how the tension score is currently calculated!

 - Statistical outliers: Remove data points that fall outside expected ranges

 - Wall detection: When pressing deep into muscle tissue, you may hit bone or the fascia layer above it.
 This "wall" contact shouldn't affect your tension score.
-The algorithm detects this by tracking how the overall slope (compliance) changes as more data points are included.
-When the slope drops to less than 60% of its peak value, the algorithm knows you've hit the wall and automatically excludes that data.
+The algorithm detects this using a sliding window approach: it calculates the local slope across windows of 8 data points, tracks where the slope peaks (softest tissue), and watches for a sustained drop.
+When 2 consecutive windows fall below 25% of the peak slope, the algorithm confirms you've hit the wall and automatically excludes that data.

 Why wall detection matters: Measurements with light pressure and heavy pressure (pressing into the wall) should produce similar tension scores.
 Only the soft muscle tissue response counts toward your score - so whether you press lightly or push hard into the wall, your results stay consistent.